 Authors I’ve worked with have gotten six-figure book deals and been on bestseller lists such as the New York Times.
 Their books have been published with major publishers such as Random House, Scholastic, and Thomas Nelson.
 Their books have been optioned for television, stage, and feature film with companies such as Paramount Pictures and DreamWorks.
 They’ve won countless awards.
 And, their writing has been licensed in more than 40 countries, resulting in millions of books sold.

 You might be next.

-Now, before we get started, if you’ve noticed there’s lots of conflicting information out there about how to write an effective agent query… don’t worry.
+Now, before we get started, if you’ve noticed there’s lots of conflicting information out there about how to write an effective query… don’t worry.
 I’m going to separate the good advice from the bad advice.
-I’m also going to show you why successful authors, literary agents, and other publishing insiders often disagree about the best way to write an agent query.
-And I’m going to share some thing with you about writing query letters that you’ve never heard before.
+I’m also going to show you why successful authors, literary agents, and other publishing insiders often disagree about the best way to write query letters.
+And I’m going to share some thing with you about pitching your work to literary agents that you’ve never heard before.

 Lastly, you should know that the #1 reason I got into the publishing industry more than 15 years ago now, was to figure out how to get my own books published.
 That means I know what it’s like to pour your heart into a manuscript that you hope will one day be read by lots of people.
 I also know how incredibly competitive the publishing industry is, and sometimes one “little” tip or suggestion from an insider can make a big difference and change someone’s life.

 Are you ready to get started?

 Use the information on this website to write your query letter so literary agents will read your book.
 After all, that the only thing that any talented author needs–the right person at a literary agency and publishing house to actually read it.